Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Related Work

 \subsection{Diffusion Language Models for Code}

-The current landscape of language models is dominated by the autoregressive paradigm \citep{Radford2018ImprovingLU, Brown2020LanguageMA, Touvron2023LLaMAOA, Dubey2024TheL3,guo2025deepseek}.
-However, their strict left-to-right and token-by-token generation process creates a major bottleneck for inference efficiency and inherently limits parallelism \citep{Li2025ASO}.
-Therefore, a growing body of research for DLMs has emerged \citep{diffusionlm, d3pm, He2022DiffusionBERTIG}, which operate through parallel generation and bidirectional context modeling to address the aforementioned constraints.
-Recently, large-scale DLMs, such as Dream \citep{Ye2025Dream7D}, DiffuLLaMA \citep{diffusionllama}, and LLaDA \citep{llada} have demonstrated performance comparable to similar-scale ARMs, making them a highly promising alternative.
+The current landscape of language models is dominated by the autoregressive paradigm \cite{Radford2018ImprovingLU, Brown2020LanguageMA, Touvron2023LLaMAOA, Dubey2024TheL3,guo2025deepseek}.
+However, their strict left-to-right and token-by-token generation process creates a major bottleneck for inference efficiency and inherently limits parallelism \cite{Li2025ASO}.
+Therefore, a growing body of research on DLMs has emerged \cite{diffusionlm, d3pm, He2022DiffusionBERTIG}, which operate through parallel generation and bidirectional context modeling to address the aforementioned constraints.
+Recently, large-scale DLMs such as Dream \cite{Ye2025Dream7D}, DiffuLLaMA \cite{diffusionllama}, and LLaDA \cite{llada} have demonstrated performance comparable to similar-scale ARMs, making them a highly promising alternative.

-The inherent capabilities of DLMs in global planning and iterative optimization make them naturally suited for code generation \citep{Gong2025DiffuCoderUA, Li2025ASO}.
-Therefore, the application of DLMs to this domain has become a significant focus of research \citep{deepmind2025gemini, Gong2025DiffuCoderUA, Xie2025DreamCoder7A, Khanna2025MercuryUL}.
-However, these works mainly focus on the training process of DLM, while Saber is a training-free DLM sampling method and is orthogonal to them.
+The inherent capabilities of DLMs in global planning and iterative optimization make them naturally suited for code generation \cite{Gong2025DiffuCoderUA, Li2025ASO}.
+Therefore, the application of DLMs to this domain has become a major research focus \cite{deepmind2025gemini, Gong2025DiffuCoderUA, Xie2025DreamCoder7A, Khanna2025MercuryUL}.
+However, these works mainly focus on the training process of DLMs, while Saber is a training-free DLM sampling method and is orthogonal to them.